 These experiences are not for the faint of heart.
 It will take you a little determination to get there, but guaranteed, this will be an experience you won’t soon forget.

-The discovery of of these undeveloped hot springs in Idaho are the most budget-friendly adventure route you can take.
-True, accessibility can be more difficult and requires maneuvering trails, rivers or snowy paths.
+The discovery of these undeveloped hot springs in Idaho is the most budget-friendly adventure route you can take.
+True, accessibility can be more difficult and requires maneuvering trails, rivers, or snowy paths.

 Hot Springs Resorts and Retreat Centers